Can Pakistan’s New Prime Minister Deliver ‘More Balanced’ Ties with US?

 Imran Khan.
 Photo: AFP

 Cricket star turned politician Imran Khan is all set to become Pakistan’s next prime minister.
 During his victory speech, Khan shared his meritorious manifesto and pledged wide-ranging reforms, especially to safeguard ordinary citizens’ interests.
-In the light of the country’s rising economic downturn, Khan also offered glimpse of his foreign policy priorities, a much overdue portfolio.
+In the light of the country’s rising economic downturn, Khan also offered a glimpse of his foreign policy priorities, a much overdue portfolio.

 He called for better ties with neighbors Afghanistan, China, India, and Iran but said little about the flimsy relationship with the United States.
 However, he did call for “mutually beneficial” and “more balanced” ties instead of the current “one-way” state of the relationship, which he uttered had left Pakistan in a lurch.
 Although it is too soon to predict whether Khan will achieve success in this regard, historical evidence might give us an idea.

 To start off, the relation between Pakistan and the U.S. is already facing a down-spiral after the U.S. had suspended nearly all security aid to Pakistan over questions of their commitment to fight terrorism.
-During Khan’s victory speech, he did not address what many in Washington see as critical issue: taking action against terrorists and in particular the Haqqani militants, a Taliban offshoot operating in the Afghanistan-Pakistan border regions.
+During Khan’s victory speech, he did not address what many in Washington see as a critical issue: taking action against terrorists and in particular the Haqqani militants, a Taliban offshoot operating in the Afghanistan-Pakistan border regions.

 He did emphasize the preeminent role Pakistan will play under his regime in bringing peace in Afghanistan, the ultimate goal of the unending war on terror in the region.
 Khan also called for open borders with Afghanistan to further strengthen the peaceful relations that the U.S. also concedes.